 - implement cathodic protection system to prevent metal corrosion

 - to work on the half joints, the whole central deck needs to be lifted on a temporary support structure

 - works will take 14 months to complete – Balfour Beatty have been appointed under the Scape Framework to carry out the works

-Overall budget cost: £8.5 to £9 million including wider Durham County Council improvements.
-Funding is from the DfT Challenge Fund and Durham County Council.
+Overall budget cost: £8.5 to £9 million including wider improvements.
+Funding is from the Department of Transport Challenge Fund and ourselves.